A Lotte Data – Minecraft Data Pack

 • Stronghold crossing chests are more likely to contain gold ingots and enchanted books.

-• Woodland mansion chests are more likely to contain diamonds, Ender pearls, enchanted golden apples, diamond pickaxes, diamond armor, diamond swords, and enchanted books.
+• Woodland mansion chests are more likely to contain diamonds, Ender pearls, enchanted golden apples, diamond pickaxes, diamond armor, diamond swords, enchanted books, and name tags.

 • Ruined portal chests are more likely to contain golden apples, enchanted golden apples, and gold blocks.